If you want to store some data on a state and have that information propogated from successor to successor, the easiest way to do this is with

 Let's get started!
 All state plugins are implemented as subclasses of

 angr.SimStatePlugin.
-Once you've read this document, you can use the API reference for this class (TODO update this link when the class is actually part of the docs????) to quickly review the semantics of all the interfaces you should implement.
+Once you've read this document, you can use the API reference for this class to quickly review the semantics of all the interfaces you should implement.

 The most important method you need to implement is